|

 introduced status

 The plants / flowers are now classified as Native, Neophyte, Archeophyte or Casual Alien.
 Many have no accepted status.
 The allocations of plants to these categories should not be taken as definitive because it is quite difficult to determine with certainty whether or not a plant is Native.
-The status of some plants previously though of as Native e.g. Fritillaria meleagris (Fritillary) is now doubted by some botanists but that doubt is disputed (hotly!) by others.
+The status of some plants previously though of as Native e.g. Fritillaria meleagris (Fritillary) is now doubted by some botanists but that doubt is disputed by others.

 A Native plant is one which has been growing in the area without being introduced by man usually for many thousands of years.
 It includes naturally occurring hybrids even if those have only recently been discovered.